3 black friday marketing strategies to boost sales

 Create a 100% winning game to distribute coupons

-With the explosion of e-commerce and digital marketing, one of the challenges facing retail brands is to encourage their online prospects to visit their stores.
-Moreover, e-couponing is among the most effective marketing levers of the distribution of discount coupons and vouchers.
+With the explosion of e-commerce and digital marketing, one of the main challenges facing retail brands is to encourage their online prospects to visit their stores.
+Among the most effective marketing levers is e-couponing, or the distribution of discount coupons and vouchers.

-Indeed, by digitizing coupons, brands can boost their sales not only online, but also in their physical points of sale.
-In this article, we’ll take a look at the benefits of e-couponing, particularly in terms of converting and building loyalty, increasing in-store traffic and maximizing ROI.
+By digitizing coupons, brands can indeed boost their sales not only online, but also in their physical points of sale.
+In this article, we’ll take a closer look at the main benefits of e-coupongong, particularly in terms of converting and building loyalty, increasing in-store traffic and maximizing ROI.

-Also, we’ll introduce you to a particularly effective gamified format for distributing coupons to your audience: the 100% win rate game.
+We’ll also introduce you to a particularly effective gamified format for distributing coupons to your audience: the 100% instant win game.

 What is web couponing?